Digital Transformation Stories: How JetBlue and Marriott Advance Travel Experience

 From in-flight Wi-Fi to advanced VR experiences, airlines are adopting various tools for better travel experiences and customer loyalty.
 For example, leading Australian airline Qantas has recently launched an innovative entertainment service in cooperation with Samsung Electronics Australia.
 The passengers can use VR headsets to watch the latest movies or learn about Qantas destinations in an interactive 3D video format.

 No one likes long check-in lines at the airport.
 They obligate you to get to the airport 2 hours before the flight, are tiresome, and often stressful.
-That is why more airlines are adopting online check-in and other self-service solutions.
-By eliminating the unnecessary waiting and inconveniences, airlines strive to win customer loyalty and reduce operating costs.
+That is why more airlines and airports are adopting facial and biometric recognition technology together with online check-in and other self-service solutions.
+By eliminating unnecessary waiting and inconveniences, airlines, airports, and border control authorities strive to win customer loyalty and reduce operating costs.

 Bots and smart assistants are booming.
 The eCommerce brands as well as travel providers can capitalize on these tools by deploying dedicated concierge services.
 Such tools can be implemented as a stand-alone mobile app or in the form of a chatbot for popular messaging platforms, allowing their customers to search for travel options or hotels and book the whole trip right within a Messenger chat.
 Some of the most prominent examples of virtual travel concierge services are Lola and Pana.